 Our current research projects are:

-- QRS-VISION: We participate in the research project QRS-VISION together with UMC Utrecht and the Dutch Heart Foundation.
-The project aims to develop novel advanced ECG diagnostic techniques to assess the disease state, progression and cardiac risk of inherited cardiomyopathies that can lead to heart failure, ventricular arrhythmias (VA) and sudden cardiac death.
+- QRS-VISION: We participated in the research project QRS-VISION together with UMC Utrecht and the Dutch Heart Foundation.
+The project aimed to develop novel advanced ECG diagnostic techniques to assess the disease state, progression and cardiac risk of inherited cardiomyopathies that can lead to heart failure, ventricular arrhythmias (VA) and sudden cardiac death.
 The project came to a close end of 2021.

-- CRTPlus: We collaborate with Aalborg University (Denmark) in the research project CRTplus which is sponsored by Health Holland.
-The project aims to develop novel advanced ECG electro anatomical mapping techniques to support the processes of preparing and executing Cardiac Resynchronisation Therapy.
+- CRTPlus: We collaborated with Aalborg University (Denmark) in the research project CRTplus which was sponsored by Health Holland.
+The project aimed to develop novel advanced ECG electro anatomical mapping techniques to support the processes of preparing and executing Cardiac Resynchronisation Therapy.
 The project came to a close end of 2021.

 - COCVD: We collaborate with University Medical Center Utrecht and the Dutch Cardiovascular Alliance in developing an effective solution in identifying abnormal ECG patterns in the electrical pathways based on only 12 lead ECG data.
 This project is part of the Health Holland Rapid Covid Response facility.
 Results of the project have been presented at Computing in Cardiology 2020.
 The study continues through the activities of ECG Excellence..

 - Ongoing research: Next to the formals EU granted research project, Peacs participates in research on improving the cardiac ECG diagnostics.
 A list of publications can be found here.